Buying Lab-Created Diamonds

 Other diamond colors, such as green, red, and purple, are also available, and their growth process is the same as that of the pink man-created diamond.

-Naturally mined pink diamonds cost between $56,000 and $150,000 per carat because of the availability, but a synthetic diamond costs between $3,000 to $10,000 per carat.
+Naturally mined pink diamonds cost between $56,000 and $150,000 per carat because of their availability, but synthetic diamonds cost between $3,000 to $10,000 per carat.

 The shape of a pink diamond is the same as that of a yellow one.

-It depends on the saturation of manufactured diamonds.
-The lesser the saturation, the lower the clarity.
+It depends on the saturation of manufactured diamonds—the lesser the saturation, the lower the clarity.